daddykidos/Djsfl.js/docs.md

 for example if you want a 4:3 window ratio it will scale upwards or downwards according to the height/width of the window

+## Vector2 with expanded functionality

+You can now since may 23, 2025 perform methods on vector2 classes

+following fucntions/methods available

+- add()

+- sub() //subtrat

+- div() //divide

+- multiply()

+- lerp(from, to, spd)

 **/    /    /    /    /    /    /    /    /    /    /    /    /    /**

 ## dlsflElement - Element created using createElement function